Correlated Noise Estimation with Quantum Sensor Networks: Abstract

 \section{Abstract}

-In this article, we address the metrological problem of estimating collective stochastic properties of a many-body quantum system.
-Canonical examples include center-of-mass quadrature fluctuations in a system of bosonic modes and correlated dephasing in an ensemble of qubits (e.g., spins) or fermions.
-We develop a theoretical framework to determine the limits of correlated (weak) noise estimation with quantum sensor networks and unveil the requirements for entanglement advantage.
-Notably, an advantage emerges from the synergistic interplay between \textit{quantum} correlations of the sensors and \textit{classical} (spatial) correlations of the noises.
-We determine optimal entangled probe states and identify a sensing protocol---reminiscent of a many-body echo sequence---that achieves the fundamental limits of measurement sensitivity for a broad class of problems.
+We address the metrological problem of estimating collective stochastic properties imprinted on a network of quantum sensors.
+Canonical examples include center-of-mass quadrature fluctuations in a system of bosonic modes and correlated dephasing in an ensemble of qubits (e.g., spins), bosons, or fermions.
+We develop a theoretical framework to determine the limits of correlated (weak) noise estimation with quantum sensor networks and reveal the requirements for entanglement advantage.
+Notably, an advantage emerges from the synergistic interplay between quantum correlations of the sensors and ``classical'' correlations of the noises.
+We determine optimal entangled probe states and identify a sensing protocol---reminiscent of a many-body echo---that achieves the fundamental limits of measurement sensitivity for a broad class of problems, unveiling a route towards entanglement-enhanced metrology of correlated many-body phenomena.

 \end{CJK}